Industrial Workers of the World: Australia

 Australia encountered the IWW tradition early.
 In part, this was due to the local De Leonist Socialist Labor Party following the industrial turn of the US SLP.
 The SLP formed an IWW Club in Sydney in October 1907.
 Members of other socialist groups also joined it, and the relationship with the SLP soon proved to be a problem.
 The 1908 split between the Chicago and Detroit factions in the United States was echoed by internal unrest in the Australian IWW from late 1908, resulting in the formation of a pro-Chicago local in Adelaide in May 1911 and another in Sydney six months later.
 By mid-1913 the "Chicago" IWW was flourishing and the SLP-associated pro-Detroit IWW Club in decline.
 In 1916 the "Detroit" IWW in Australia followed the lead of the US body and renamed itself the Workers' International Industrial Union.

-The early Australian IWW used a number of tactics from the US, including free speech fights.
-It tended to cooperate where possible with existing unions rather than forming its own, and in contrast with the US body took an extremely open and forthright stand against involvement in World War One.
-The IWW cooperated with many other unions, encouraging industrial unionism and militancy.
-In particular, the IWW's strategies had a large effect on the Australasian Meat Industry Employees Union.
-The AMIEU established closed shops and workers councils and effectively regulated management behavior toward the end of the 1910s.